eswong610/user-guide-docs/docs/schema.md

 module.exports = mongoose.model('Product', ProductSchema);
 ```

-To learn more on the different key:value you can define in your schema, check the mongoose [link][https://mongoosejs.com/docs/guide.html]
+>To learn more on the different key:value you can define in your schema, check the mongoose [link](https://mongoosejs.com/docs/guide.html).

 ![mongo](https://github.com/eswong610/user-guide-docs/blob/gh-pages/assets/images/schemajs.png?raw=true)